OpenBookPublishers/chapter-splitter/README.md

 * *cover_page_n* and *copyright_page_n* note the page number for cover and copyright page.

 ### Use
-Run the script as `python3 main.py ./input_file.pdf /output/folder --isbn isbn.number`.
+Run the script as `python3 main.py ./input_file.pdf /output/folder`.
 Type `python3 main.py --help` for more info.

 Example:

-$ `python3 main.py Hobbs-Provincial-Press.pdf /dev/shm --isbn 9781783745593`
+$ `python3 main.py Hobbs-Provincial-Press.pdf /dev/shm`

 You may specify `--compress-output` to output a zip file containing all the curated (without the 'original', metadata less, files) chapter PDFs.

 ## Dev
-### What can be improved
-* Use CrossRef API in the metadata.py module
-* Add more metadata information to files (for a start: publication date, abstract, keywords)

 ### Git hooks
 Use `pre-commit.sh` as a pre commit git hook to build a test image that will run `flake8` to enforce PEP8 style.